 Park conditions and customer service

-Applications for refunds related to park conditions or customer service cannot be considered.
-Any complaints should be addressed directly to the individual park operator.
-For contact information, check the park’s webpage.
+We cannot consider applications for refunds related to park conditions or customer service issues.
+Any complaints must be addressed directly to the park operator.
+For park operator contact information, check the park’s webpage.

-Illness that does not require medical attention and pre-existing conditions triggered by the park environment are not grounds for a refund.
+Illness not requiring immediate medical attention and preexisting conditions triggered by the park environment are not grounds for a refund.
 We can only issue medical refunds under circumstances outlined in grounds for a refund, above.

 Error making a reservation

 Refunds cannot be given for errors that customers make on their reservations.
-However, if a technical problem in our reservation system causes an error, a refund application may be considered.
+However, if a technical problem in our reservation system causes an error, we will consider a refund.
+For more information, see incorrect charges, above.

 We cannot give refunds for cancellations related to vehicle breakdowns or other equipment failure.
 Changes in personal circumstances, like getting called into work or childcare arrangements falling through, are not grounds for a refund.